md844108/How_To_Build_A_Chatbot/README.md

         !pip3 install pytesseract

 ## To Run Code
-        Here I'm using Jupyter Notebook , So run code select sell from up to down and run.
+        Here I'm using Jupyter Notebook , So run code select cell from up to down and run.